 As a child of the seventies and eighties, I was privileged to be present for the birth of the home computer, the synthesizer keyboard, and the portable camcorder – technologies that fuelled my creativity and became abiding passions.
 Some of my creative accomplishments in later years include composing music for commercial computer games, writing and publishing two science fiction novels and a computer programming guidebook, co-producing micro-budget horror movies, teaching filmmaking and computer programming to young teens.

 Christianity played a huge part in my life from age seventeen, but it was always a poor fit for my questioning nature.
 What promised peace of mind became a source of suffering and confusion, until I finally put it behind me in my mid-thirties, when I stumbled upon a more esoteric view of reality.
 I discovered that my natural intuitions about God, the Universe, and consciousness were drastically wrong, and this change in perspective had a profoundly life-enriching effect upon me.

 Since then, I’ve been highly motivated to help others overcome their cultural conditioning and get in touch with a deeper view of life.
-To that end, I am an active vlogger on YouTube, where I discuss religion, spirituality, philosophy, and the occult.
+To that end, I am an active vlogger on YouTube, where I discuss religion, spirituality and philosophy.

 Given my highly creative nature, it’s not surprising that I would also write a book about my spiritual journey.
 This was published in 2018 by Skylight Press, entitled I, Universe: Demolishing and Rebuilding Spirituality for a Scientific Age.